tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 ### 16. Instructor Do: Sharpe Ratios (5 min)

 In this section, students will be introduced to sharpe ratios and why risk-reward ratios are important in finance.
+Data for this activity was retrieved from [NASDAQ](http://nasdaq.com).

 **Files:**